-India election results: Did ‘secular’ parties let down Muslims too?
+India election results: Did ‘secular’ parties let Muslims down too?

 The 50-year-old ran a thriving garment business before the riots, but that was shut down due to threats from his Hindu neighbours, and he was forced to sell his house in East Delhi’s Bhagirathivihar because he was worried about his safety there after the riots.

-“In the election campaign, no one cared to talk about the victims of the Delhi riots and justice for them,” Ahmed told Al Jazeera.
+“In the election campaign, no one cared to talk about the victims of the Delhi riots and justice for them,” Nisar told Al Jazeera.

 Ahmad, who is one of the witnesses in court cases related to the Delhi riots, said he cannot forget how his neighbours were beaten, stripped and killed.
 “For me, everything has changed since the riots.
 I still feel unsafe in my own country,” he said.

 “No one is talking about Muslims.
-The politicians fear if they use the word Muslim in their campaigns, it might hurt their vote bank,” Ahmad said, referring to the opposition’s reluctance to discuss issues important to Muslims in campaign speeches.
+The politicians fear if they use the word Muslim in their campaigns, it might hurt their vote bank,” Nisar said, referring to the opposition’s reluctance to discuss issues important to Muslims in campaign speeches.
 “I have voted and still hope somewhere that things might change.”

 Others echoed his sentiments in Jamia Nagar, another Muslim neighbourhood in South Delhi.